IsaVerdiyev/Monify/README.md

-# Monify
+# MyMonify
-Monify is a window application for accounting for own costs and revenues.
+MyMonify is a window application for accounting for own costs and revenues.
 The application is written in C# with the use of `WPF`.
 Application's data is saved in database by using `SQLite` (though saving in file is also implemented in code which you can use by changing type of created IStorage in `StorageGetter` file).